How is a nutrition assessment relevant in the field of respiratory care? That’s probably what you’re thinking, right?

 40. What are the characteristics of marasmus?

-It is typically seen in children 6 to 18 months of age that are residing in impoverished areas of the world.
-They tend to have “matchsitck arms” and an obvious lack of muscle and fat.
+It is typically seen in children 6 to 18 months of age who are residing in impoverished areas of the world.
+They tend to have “matchstick arms” and a noticeable lack of muscle and fat.

 44. PEM may be reflected in low values for?